Exploratory Studies Highlight

 - Undergraduate Catalog: This online catalog provides students with all university policies and procedures, curriculum ladders, and course descriptions.
 Take a look at various majors and see what courses are of interest.

-- Exploratory Studies DVD: Created by senior Communication Studies capstone students, this DVD highlights 8 majors by interviewing faculty within the department.
-Majors include Biology, Communication Studies, Education, English, Fine Arts, History, Nursing, and Social Work.
-This DVD is available for viewing at the Exploratory Studies office located at 520 E 14th Street.
+- Exploratory Studies videos: Created by senior Communication Studies capstone students, these videos highlight 8 majors by interviewing faculty within the department.
+Majors include biology, communication studies, education, english, fine arts, history, nursing, social work, and more.
+These videos are available for viewing in the Exploratory Studies office in Campus Cruiser or YouTube.